Tracking Climate. Mapping Exposure. Uncovering Risks.

 Hi there!
 I’m Tino, a climate scientist passionate about the intersection of climate change and public health.

-For my Master’s thesis, I worked with Prof. A. M. Vicedo-Cabrera and Dr. A. Saucy to investigate the relationship between foehn winds, heat exposure, and hospitalization risks—research that is currently under review at Environmental Epidemiology [see my GitHub repository].
+For my Master’s thesis, I worked with Prof. A. M. Vicedo-Cabrera and Dr. A. Saucy to investigate The risk of hospitalization associated with foehn winds and temperature in the mountainous region of Switzerland which we published in Environmental Epidemiology.
 Beyond my thesis, I’ve contributed to several projects assessing the health impacts of environmental hazards, which you can find in my publications.

 I hold a Bachelor’s degree in Environmental Sciences from the University of Bayreuth, where I developed a broad interest in environmental systems and worked on evaluating the changes of the precipitation distribution and intensity and their consequences for water balance as my Bachelor`s thesis.
 Outside of research, you’ll often find me in the mountains with my dog—climbing, hiking, or cycling.